cimnemadrid/SOLDIER/README.md

 SOLDIER is an interactive application based on R-Shiny that facilitates the generation of machine-learning-based predictive models, their accuracy evaluation, and the analysis of the effect of predictor variables on dam behavior.
 This tool is designed to support dam engineers in identifying changes in dam response, detecting potential anomalies and better understanding the effect of loads on the dam structure.

-SOLDIER aims to facilitate the application and interpretation of machine learning models for users who are not specialized in them.
-Although it is focused on the dam engineering, their functionalities can be extended to structural health monitoring for other civil infrastructures and other engineering problems.
+SOLDIER aims to facilitate the application and interpretation of machine learning models.
+Although it is focused on the dam engineering, their functionalities can be extended to structural health monitoring for other civil infrastructures and other problems that can be solved with data-driven models.

 ## Table of Contents
 <!-- Add a table of contents if the README is lengthy -->